 No. 53: Harry Carson

-Despite playing second fiddle to Lawrence Taylor for the majority of his career, our choice at No. 53, Harry Carson was a great linebacker for the New York Giants in his own right.
+Despite playing second fiddle to Lawrence Taylor for the majority of his career, our choice at No. 53, Harry Carson, was an outstanding linebacker for the New York Giants in his own right.

 A fourth-round pick out of South Carolina State in the 1976 NFL draft, Carson played his entire 13-year career with the Giants and was a nine-time Pro Bowler, a six-time All-Pro selection, and helped New York to a Super Bowl title following the 1986 season, a year in which he popularized the Gatorade bath.